apache/flink/docs/dev/stream/state/custom_serialization.md

 This would also be a bad separation of concerns; a single serializer's serialization schema, configuration, as well as how to restore it, should be consolidated in its own dedicated `TypeSerializerSnapshot` class.

+#### 3. Avoid using Java serialization for serializer snapshot content

+Java serialization should not be used at all when writing contents of a persisted serializer snapshot.
+Take for example, a serializer which needs to persist a class of its target type as part of its snapshot.
+Information about the class should be persisted by writing the class name, instead of directly serializing the class using Java.
+When reading the snapshot, the class name is read, and used to dynamically load the class via the name.

+This practice ensures that serializer snapshots can always be safely read.
+In the above example, if the type class was persisted using Java serialization, the snapshot may no longer be readable once the class implementation has changed and is no longer binary compatible according to Java serialization specifics.

 ## Migrating from deprecated serializer snapshot APIs before Flink 1.7

 This section is a guide for API migration from serializers and serializer snapshots that existed before Flink 1.7.